Fantom-foundation/Sonic/README.md

 #### Participation in discovery

-Optionally you can specify your public IP to straighten connectivity of the network.
+Optionally you can specify your public IP to straighten the connectivity of the network.
 Ensure your TCP/UDP p2p port (5050 by default) isn't blocked by your firewall.

 ```shell